Incumbent Democrat Bob Casey Jr. appears comfortably on his way to reelection in Pennsylvania’s U.S. Senate race.

 - View all POLITICAL ISSUES

-- Consumer Spending Update: Economic Confidence Still Among Record Highs
+- Consumer Spending Update: Consumer Confidence Levels Off - At Record Levels

 - View all BUSINESS/ECONOMY